GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/uma.md

 ## Scopes Expressions

-UMA 2 Scope expressions is Gluu invented extension of UMA 2 which gives flexible way to combine scopes and thus propose more robust way to grant access.
+UMA 2 Scope expressions is a Gluu-specific extension of UMA 2 which offers a flexible way to combine scopes and thus support more robust ways to grant access.

 ### Register resource with scope_expression